litdb/litdb.dev/MyApp/_pages/overview.md

 ## Safe by default

-All SQL Queries and SQL Fragments require using a tagged template function which parameterizes all values to prevent SQL Injection attacks, as such accidentally using a `string` will result in an error, e.g:
+All SQL Queries and SQL Fragments require using a tagged template function or SQL Builder which parameterizes all values to prevent SQL Injection attacks, as such accidentally using a `string` will result in an error, e.g:

 <live-preview>
 const bobbyTables = "Robert'); DROP TABLE Students;--"